Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 - Do not use these mediums

-The most simple and absolutely free method how to making acrylic paint dry faster is just by applying thinner layers.
-The basic rule of painting is that the thinner the layer is, the faster paint will dry.
+The most simple and absolutely free method to make acrylic paint dry faster is just by applying thinner layers.
+The basic rule of painting is that the thinner the layer is, the faster the paint will dry.

-Even if you apply thin layers and you are impatient to continue painting, make sure that you apply a new layer only when the last one is dry to touch.
+Even if you apply thin layers and are impatient to continue painting, make sure that you apply a new layer only when the last one is dry to the touch.

 Environment affects the drying process a lot.
 It is one of the most important factors for paint, storing, and transporting paintings.
-By environment, I mean temperature, humidity, and air flows.
+By environment, I mean temperature, humidity, and airflow.

-Well, in this environment your acrylic paint will dry for 20-30 minutes.
+In temperatures under 75 F your acrylic paint will dry in 20-30 minutes.
 If you still want to make it dry faster, try this:

 - Work in low humidity warm room.
 Higher temperatures will speed up the drying time.

 - Place your painting under moderate airflow, or use a fan.
-The air circulation dries the area and prevent paint from being wet.
+The air circulation dries the area and prevents paint from being wet.

 PRECAUTIONS: